lildann/makers-bnb/README.md

   * File preparation

 * TUESDAY:
   * One pair work on User class - sign up / log in / database User Table ** Amanda and Lilly
-  * One pair work on Space class - spaces / spaces/new / database Spaces Tables
-    ** David and Leah
+  * One pair work on Space class - spaces / spaces/new / database Spaces Tables ** David and Leah

-WEDNESDAY:
-(Process Workshop 2pm)
+* WEDNESDAY: (Process Workshop 2pm)
   * TBC

-THURSDAY:
+* THURSDAY:
   * TBC

 * FRIDAY
   * Morning: All work on CSS

-TRELLO PLANNING FOR STANDUPS
-Backlog: user stories (one per ticket) created from breaking down specifications To do: user stories you're aiming to complete within a sprint / day or two In progress: what are you currently working on?
-In review: which tickets currently have pull requests open?
-Done: what's been merged?
-Blocked: which tickets are relying on another ticket to be completed before it can be continued?
-Resources: are there helpful resources the team should know about?
-It's an option to add columns that are used for knowledge sharing rather than just progress updates.

 ### To set up the database